Adaptive dynamic programming for nonaffine nonlinear optimal control problem with state constraints: Mathematical preliminaries

-Any off-the-shelf NN optimization methods can be used to update these two NNs, including stochastic gradient descent (SGD), RMSProp, Adam \cite{ruder2016optimizationmethod}.
-Taking the SGD method as an example, the updating rules of the value network and the policy network in the $K$th iteration are:
+In practice, $\nabla_{\omega}L(\omega)$ and $\nabla_{\theta}J(\theta)$ are usually approximated by the sample average.
+Any off-the-shelf NN optimization methods can be used to update the value and policy networks, including stochastic gradient descent (SGD), RMSProp, Adam \cite{ruder2016optimizationmethod}.
+Taking the SGD method as an example, the pseudo-code of GPI can be summarized as Algorithm \ref{alg:GPI}.
+Algorithm \ref{alg:GPI} will iteratively converge to the optimal control policy $\pi(x_k;\theta^*)=\pi^*(x_k)$ and value function $V(x_k;\omega^*)=V^*(x_k)$ for $\forall x_k \in \Omega$.
+Proofs of convergence and optimality have been given in \cite{liu2017ADP,sutton2018reinforcement}.